aloisdg/Pizzule/Description/WhatIsYourProduct.md

 by providing them a full functional food truck.

-We will know if our product works, when we will touch a lot of bills and people will talk about us as the only Pizza Truck.
+We will know if our product works, when we will touch a lot of bills and people will talk about us as the only viable Pizza Truck.

 \#beRichAndFamous